mitsuhiko/lucumr/2020/1/1/async-pressure.rst

         response = await request_handler.handle(request)

 There are multiple ways to skin the cat, but the idea is the same.
-Before we're actually going to commit outself to doing something we have a way to figure out how likely it is that we're going to succeed and if we're overloaded we're going to communicate this upwards.
+Before we're actually going to commit ourself to doing something we have a way to figure out how likely it is that we're going to succeed and if we're overloaded we're going to communicate this upwards.